 Can melanoma cause other cancers?

-- If you are working long hours in the sun, cover up.
+- If you are working long hours in the sun, be sure to cover up.

-- If you’re out on the lake all weekend, sun screen up.
+- If you’re out on the lake all weekend, be sure to put sunscreen on.

 Skin cancer is the fifth most common cancer in men.
 Study

 Low Testosterone, (Clinically, Hypogonadism) (on the streets: Andropause, Manopause)

 If you have low testosterone, your endocrine system glands and hormones are underperforming.